 My work was featured in the BBC series English Express, which won a Children’s BAFTA Award, and I appeared in two programmes in the award-winning Let’s Write a Story series.
 I’m a tutor in the Able Writers programme (set up by Brian Moses) and a frequent visitor to schools, libraries and festivals around the UK and abroad where I give talks, readings and performances, and run writing workshops.

-I have now written over 100 books, which seems extraordinary to me when I think back to the rather reluctant writer that I was back in primary school!
+I have now written over 100 books, which seems extraordinary to me when I think back to the rather reluctant writer that I was all those years ago in primary school!